Pre-money valuation vs Post-money valuation – Understanding the difference

 For example, Investor A gives the company capital of $500,000.
 If the company’s pre-money valuation is $2,000,000, they will receive 20% of equity shares.

 If the company’s pre-money valuation is $1,500,000, then the equity received by Investor A will be 25%.
 This can have a dramatic implication on the company’s financials.
 The investors use the Startup pre-money and post-money valuation to determine the amount of equity they will receive once the funding is over.
-The only difference between pre-money valuation and post-money valuation is the time of the valuation.

 Why is pre-money and post-money valuation important?

-Calculating the pre-money and post-money valuation of a startup is essential to investors as it allows them to derive their investment value.
+Calculating the valuation of a startup is essential to investors as it allows them to derive their investment value.
 They use it to determine future returns.
 Pre-money valuations help the investor derive the startup’s worth and the individual price of the issued share.
 The price of the shares is vital as it dictates the number of shares the investor gets.

 Let’s take an example: The details of an investment made in XYZ Ltd is as follows: